testcontainers/testcontainers-go/docs/examples/redis.md

 	}
 	defer redisContainer.Terminate(ctx)

-	// You'd likely want to wrap your Redis package of choice in an interface to aid in unit testing and limit lock-in
+	// You will likely want to wrap your Redis package of choice in an
+    // interface to aid in unit testing and limit lock-in throughtout your
-	// throughtout your codebase but that's out of scope for this example options, err := redis.ParseURL(redisContainer.URI)
+    // codebase but that's out of scope for this example options, err := redis.ParseURL(redisContainer.URI)
 	if err != nil {
 		t.Fatal(err)